HatmanStack/pixel-prompt/README.md

 4. **JavaScript (JS)**: By leveraging React Native, Pixel Prompt can be built as a self-contained JavaScript application.
 This allows for a unified codebase that can be compiled and deployed on multiple platforms, including mobile devices and web browsers.
 The JavaScript version of Pixel Prompt provides a seamless and platform-agnostic user experience.

 For a more in-depth discussion about the architectures and deployment strategies, refer to the article [Cloud Bound: React Native and FastAPI for ML](https://medium.com/@HatmanStack/cloud-bound-react-native-and-fastapi-ml-684a658f967a).

-## Preview :zap:

-To preview the application visit the hosted version on AWS [here](https://production.d2iujulgl0aoba.amplifyapp.com/).

 ## Screenshots :camera: